Pico/mPython – smart car DIY

 • Weight of robot definately impacts cut-in speeds!

-• ToDo: Solve that anoying connector, generating noise.
+• Solved: Repair that anoying connector, generating noise.

-• ToDo: Program remote logging, no more side effects of cables…
+• New software architecture:: Program remote logging, eliminate side effects from cables…

 How to program a motor speed/position controller?